tamaskovacs0408/udemy_react_course/section_12/README.md

 ```

 In this example, the `useMemo()` hook memoizes the result of the `sortedData` function, and only recalculates if the data prop changes.
 This helps reduce computation time and unnecessary re-renderings.

+Also, because every re-render a new array created (even it's items are the same) we have to add a `useMemo()` hook where the data is passed as props to the component.
+As dependencies add an empty array.